If we that find that an aged care worker or responsible person isn’t complying with their obligations, we will act.

 - Consider the risk and the best way to respond

-- Respond to the issue
+- Respond to the concern

 If we’re concerned about your behaviour, we may: